ivy-llc/ivy/docs/partial_source/deep_dive/2_backend_setting.rst

 We currently use a naming convention for such functions and name them as :code:`fn_name_v_1p12_and_above` which means that this particular implementation of the function is valid for versions :code:`1.12` and above.
 Similarly, :code:`fn_name_v_1p01_to_1p1` means that the function is valid for versions between :code:`1.01` and :code:`1.1` both inclusive.
-Each time a backend is set, we go through the :code:`backend.__dict__` and for the functions for which multiple verisons are detected, we simply import and assign the original :code:`fn_name` to the version specific one.
-We do so by detecting the version of the backend installed on the user's end.
+Each time a backend is set, we go through the :code:`backend.__dict__` and for all functions for which multiple versions are detected, we simply import and assign the original :code:`fn_name` to the version specific one.
+We do so by detecting the version of the backend framework installed on the user's end.

 We follow the same workflow for providing version support to the frontend functions.
-The only difference being that the version is inferred by importing the specific backend at the user's system.
-If the user's system doesn't have the backend installed, we default to the latest version.
+Again the version is inferred by importing the corresponding framework on the user's system .
+If the user's system doesn't have the backend framework installed, we default to the latest version.